-- 29. Expanded pit production will involve LLNL receiving shipments of plutonium from LANL in New Mexico, 1,100 miles away.
-Tri-Valley CAREs will be harmed by the presence of the material in heavily populated environments and also by significant uncertainties regarding these shipments as the amount of material, number of shipments, method(s) of transport and nature of the "materials testing" that will take place have neither been disclosed nor analyzed pursuant to NEPA. - 30.
-Defendant U.S. Department of Energy ("DOE") is the agency charged with the administration of the National Nuclear Security Administration Act. - 31.
-Defendant Jennifer M. Granholm is the highest-ranking official within DOE, which is the parent agency of the NNSA, and is thus responsible for the actions of the agencies being challenged here. - 32.
-Defendant National Nuclear Security Administration ("NNSA") is a semiautonomous agency within DOE charged with managing the U.S. nuclear weapons stockpile, including design, production and testing. - 33.
-Defendant Charles Verdon is the highest-ranking official within NNSA and is thus responsible for the actions of the NNSA being challenged here.
+- 74. Defendant Jennifer M. Granholm is the highest-ranking official within DOE, which is the parent agency of the NNSA, and is thus responsible for the actions of the agencies being challenged here. - 75.
+Defendant National Nuclear Security Administration ("NNSA") is a semiautonomous agency within DOE charged with managing the U.S. nuclear weapons stockpile, including design, production and testing. - 76.
+Defendant Jill Hruby is the highest-ranking official within NNSA and is thus responsible for the actions of the NNSA being challenged here.